"A Greater Eye To Convenience "

 A Device to Fetch Wine

-Built into each side of the fireplace is a wine dumbwaiter, consisting of a box into which a slave in the wine cellar -- located directly below the Dining Room -- could place a bottle.
-At the appropriate time, a family member or Burwell Colbert, the slave butler, pulled the box up to the Dining Room and removed the bottle.
+Built into each side of the fireplace is a wine dumbwaiter, consisting of a box into which an enslaved person in the wine cellar -- located directly below the Dining Room -- could place a bottle.
+At the appropriate time, a family member or Burwell Colbert, the enslaved butler, pulled the box up to the Dining Room and removed the bottle.
 When not in use, the dumbwaiters could be concealed by shutting their doors.

 Video: Dumbwaiters at Monticello